South Pacific tropical cyclone season forecast

-This outlook uses the statistical relationships between tropical cyclone numbers and two indicators: the Southern Oscillation Index (SOI) and the Niño3.4 sea surface temperature anomaly.
+The tropical cyclone season long-range forecast uses the statistical relationships between historical tropical cyclone numbers and two indicators: the Southern Oscillation Index (SOI) and the Niño3.4 sea surface temperature (SST) anomaly (relative to the 1991–2020 average).
 These two indicators provide a measure of the atmospheric and oceanic state, respectively, of El Niño-Southern Oscillation (ENSO).

-The July, August and September SOI and NINO3.4 values were used in making the tropical cyclone season outlook.
+The July, August and September SOI and NINO3.4 anomaly values are used in making the Australian Tropical Cyclone Outlook.

-During El Niño events, there are typically less tropical cyclones than average, while more tend to occur during La Niña events.
-As always, it is essential that all local communities prepare for the cyclone season regardless of the outlook.
+During El Niño events, there are typically fewer tropical cyclones than average, while more tend to occur during La Niña events.

 South Pacific countries

-This Outlook provides general guidance for the South Pacific region.
+This long-range forecast provides general guidance for the South Pacific region.
 For specific guidance for an individual country, please contact their National Meteorological and Hydrologic Service.

-The statistical model used for this outlook has a high level of accuracy predicting cyclone numbers in the western region, but a very low level of accuracy for the eastern region.
+The statistical model used for this long-range forecast has a high level of accuracy predicting cyclone numbers in the western region, but a very low level of accuracy for the eastern region.

-South Pacific tropical tropical cyclone outlook region bounds
+South Pacific tropical tropical cyclone long-range forecast region bounds

 Region | Top | Bottom | Left | Right |